FC Basel

-Fussball Club Basel 1893, widely known as FC Basel, FCB, or just Basel, is a Swiss football club based in Basel, in the Canton of Basel-Stadt.
-Formed in 1893, the club has been Swiss national champions 20 times, Swiss Cup winners 13 times, and Swiss League Cup winners once.
+Fussball Club Basel 1893, widely known as FC Basel, FCB, or just Basel, is a Swiss professional football club based in Basel, in the Canton of Basel-Stadt.
+Formed in 1893, the club has been Swiss national champions 21 times, Swiss Cup winners 14 times, and Swiss League Cup winners once.

-Basel have competed in European competitions every season since 1999–2000.
-They have qualified for the Group stages of the Champions League more times than any other Swiss club – a total of seven times – and are the only Swiss club to have ever qualified to the Group stages directly.
-In 2021 they set the new record for a Swiss team with the most successful international group stage campaign by reaching 14 points in their Conference League group.
+Basel competed in UEFA competitions for 25 consecutive seasons between 1999–2000 and 2023–2024.
+They have qualified for the group stage of the Champions League more times than any other Swiss club – a total of seven times – and are the only Swiss club to have ever qualified to the said phase directly.
+In 2021, they set the new record for a Swiss team with the most successful international group stage campaign by reaching 14 points in their Europa Conference League group.
 Since 2001, the club has played its home games at St. Jakob-Park, built on the site of their previous home, St. Jakob Stadium.
-Their home colours are red and blue, leading to a nickname of "RotBlau".
+Their home colours are red and blue, leading to a nickname of RotBlau.

 History

-Foundation
+The early years

 FC Basel was started by an advertisement placed by Roland Geldner in the 12 November 1893 edition of the Basler national newspaper, requesting that a football team be formed and that anyone who wished to join should meet up the following Wednesday at 8:15 in the restaurant Schuhmachern-Zunft.
 Eleven men attended the meeting, generally from the academic community, founding Fussball Club Basel on 15 November 1893.
+The club colours from the first day on were red and blue.